Esoterical/voron_canbus/toolhead_flashing/README.md

 One the flash has been completed you can run the `python3 ~/katapult/scripts/flashtool.py -i can0 -q` command again.
 This time you should see the same UUID but with "Application: Klipper" instead of "Application: Katapult"

 ![image](https://user-images.githubusercontent.com/124253477/221346236-5633f522-97b6-43e7-a675-82f3e483e3a4.png)

+If you can't connect to your tooolhead after these steps (assuming all the ouputs look similar in success to the screenshots) then there is a good chance your klipper.bin settings were incorrect.
+Go back to Step 1 and check *all* the settings in the `make menuconfig` screen then recompile with `make clean` and `make`.

+Then double-click the reset button on your toolhead to kick it back to katapult mode then go from Step 3.

 ## Updating Klipper Firmware via other methods